raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 If you create a span greater than 6m in length, you must halve the size of each panel to create supports.
 You can crudely shape the wall to create crenellations, battlements, and so on.

 The wall is an object made of stone that can be damaged and thus breached.
-Each panel has AC 15 and 30 hit points per inch of thickness.
+Each panel has AC 15 and 30 hit points per 2.5cm of thickness.
 Reducing a panel to 0 hit points destroys it and might cause connected panels to collapse at the GM’s discretion.

 If you maintain your concentration on this spell for its whole duration, the wall becomes permanent and can’t be dispelled.
 Otherwise, the wall disappears when the spell ends.